JPElectron/KeepRunningx64/README.md

 <b>Usage:</b>

-Optionally, use Autologon to set the workstation to logon automatically.
+Optionally, use Autologon: http://technet.microsoft.com/en-us/sysinternals/bb963905.aspx to set the workstation to logon automatically.

 Set keeprun64.exe to start automatically by adding a shortcut in the Startup folder, the registry, or via a Scheduled Task.